The Rural Legend

 For more garland inspiration, check out these posts!

 What DIY projects do you have planned for the upcoming holiday season?
-As always, I hope you share my ideas with others and I would love if you shared yours with me!
+If you're looking for more holiday inspiration make sure to start here!
 And, Happy Birthday Mom!
 Thank you for supporting me in everything I strive to do.
 I love you so much!
 Make sure to subscribe at the bottom of the page to receive email updates when new posts are published!
 And don't forget to follow along on Instagram for more easy DIY's, home styling tips, and a peek inside our every day life!

 xoxo, L